Why This One Works on Repeat

 Frequently Asked Questions

 Yes.
-It reheats well and great the next day.
+It reheats well and the flavors are actually better the next day.
 Store in an airtight container in the fridge for up to four days.
-Reheat in a skillet over medium heat to get the edges crispy again, or microwave for one to two minutes if you need it fast.
+Reheat in a skillet over medium heat to get some of the edges crispy again, or microwave for one to two minutes if you need it fast.

-You can, though the texture of the vegetables will soften a bit after freezing.
+You can, though the vegetables will soften after freezing.
+The sausage holds up better.
 Freeze in portioned containers for up to two months.
 Thaw overnight in the fridge and reheat in a skillet for the best result.

 Recipe by: Molly Thompson of What Molly Made | Photography by: Sierra Inn